When BMW Anti-lock Braking System (ABS) module or pump fail, you will notice at least one of the following symptoms:

 How to Diagnose BMW DSC codes

-To diagnose BMW ABS problems, you will need a BMW Scanner to read fault codes from the DSC and ABS module such as Foxwell for BMW OBD-II scanner.
+To diagnose BMW ABS problems, you will need a BMW Scanner to read fault codes from the DSC and ABS module such as Foxwell for the BMW OBD-II scanner.

 Locate the OBD2 port on your BMW.
 It is under the dashboard next to the hood release.
 Plug your BMW scan tool.

 Turn on the ignition but do not start the car.
 The key should be in position II.
-All dash lights will turn on when the key is position II.
+All dash lights will turn on when the key is in position II.

 Read codes from the DSC module.
 Research the error code online.
 Consult an independent BMW shop or the BMW dealer if necessary to better understand the problem, causes, and possible solutions.